- Your State

 While private schools do charge tuition, Minnesota parents are eligible for tax deductions on educational expenses, including private school tuition payments.
 Minnesota has an additional K-12 Education Credit program that families under a certain income may be eligible to apply for.

 Whether your child wants to accelerate learning or needs a quieter environment, you may be interested in trying virtual school.
 Any student who lives in Minnesota, even if they have permanent residency elsewhere, can attend a full-time online school free of charge.
-For instance, students can do this through Minnesota Connections Academy, Minnesota Virtual Academy, or IQ Academy of Minnesota.
+For instance, students can do this through Minnesota Connections Academy, Minnesota Virtual Academy, IQ Academy of Minnesota, 279 Online (for students in Ossea Area schools), or Bloomington Online School (for Bloomington students or students using open enrollment).
 K12, the online education provider that powers Minnesota Virtual Academy and IQ Academy of Minnesota, also offers Insight School of Minnesota, which specializes in helping struggling students in grades 6-12 catch up and achieve academic success.
+As of fall 2021, families with students in grades K-8 can also choose Cologne Academy Online, a public charter school with a Core Knowledge focus.

 Free part-time options are available for students enrolled in public schools (including charter schools).
 In addition, paid part-time options are available for nonpublic school students.
 Learn more information about full-time and part-time online learning options in Minnesota.
 In order for the funding to follow a student who switches to online school, the family must fill out a Statewide Enrollment Options form.